-In this blog post I’m going to break things down for you, but I’m also going to back up what I’m saying with 3 over the shoulder videos that you can follow along with.
+In this blog post I’m going to break things down for you, but I’m also going to back up what I’m saying with 3 over the shoulder videos that you can follow.
 In these videos I’m going to build an outreach link from complete scratch and show you everything in that process.
 First of all to get started, here’s what you will need:

 - A New Gmail Account: Sign up here.